xygeni/xygeni-extensions/extensions/exporter/sonarqube/README.md

 ## Python exporter

 Use the `generate_report.py` python script to export findings from SonarQube to a json file.
-It allow to set the SonarQube server URL and the SonarQube API token in case of private SonarQube installation.
-And it also allow to set the SonarCloud url and the SonarCloud API token in case of SonarCloud SaaS service.
+It allows setting the SonarQube server URL and the SonarQube API token in case of private SonarQube installation.
+And it also allows setting the SonarCloud url and the SonarCloud API token in case of SonarCloud SaaS service.

 ```console